-Wolverhampton Grammar School aims to encourage pupils to adopt the highest standards of behaviour, principles and moral standards and to respect the ethos of the School.
-Promoting the emotional well-being of all of our pupils is key to their development.
-The School aims to teach trust and mutual respect for everyone.
+Wolverhampton Grammar School aims to encourage pupils to adopt the highest standards of behaviour, principles and moral standards and to respect the ethos of the school.
+Promoting the emotional wellbeing of all of our pupils is key to their development.
+The school aims to teach trust and mutual respect for everyone.
 It believes that good relations, good manners and a secure learning environment play a crucial part in the development of intellectually curious pupils, who are motivated to become life-long learners.
-The School develops qualities of team-work and leadership through its extensive programme of extra-curricular activities.

-Wolverhampton Grammar School is an inclusive community.
-Pupils from a wide variety of ethnic and social backgrounds and faiths are welcomed.
-Everyone is treated as an individual.
-The School's aim is that each person develops such that they are equipped to take their place in the modern world.
+Wolverhampton Grammar School is an inclusive community, everyone is treated as an individual.
+The school's aim is that each person develops such that they are equipped to take their place in the modern world.